 More suited for lower-power jobs;

 Important notice!
-Soldering irons vs soldering guns are easier to handle during the work.
+Soldering irons vs soldering guns, irons are easier to handle during the work.
 So, they are more flexible when it comes to soldering light electronics.
 Larger guns are great for heavy-duty jobs.
 Also, the guns work faster, use less energy.

 The most important fundamental difference is the method of heating of the tip.
 In a conventional soldering iron with a chrome-based or ceramic heater, the tip is as isolated as possible from the electric power passing through the heater.
 In a soldering gun, the tip is a conductor of the electric power that heats it.

 The biggest drawback of a soldering gun is that the tip can give an electric shock.
 Such a soldering gun can easily disable microcircuits that are sensitive to the high voltage but it is great for soldering standard wires.

 One of the benefits of a soldering gun vs soldering iron is quick heating.
 This factor must be considered when using a soldering iron in the open air or in the cold weather outside.
 Ordinary soldering iron with a chrome heater will cool down quickly under such conditions and it will not be able to warm the soldering place at an even speed.